BMW iDrive NAV Failure Due to CCC / CIC Problems

 - CD Eject Button

 Press and hold all three buttons for at least three seconds.
 Your CCC will restart.

-Remove the fuse for CCC Navigation for at least 15 seconds and reinstall.
+Remove the fuse for CCC Navigation for at least fifteen seconds and reinstall.
 In some cases removing the fuse for a few minutes can make your BMW navigation come back to life.

-One of the cheapest ways to fix BMW CCC units is to find a company that offers BMW CCC repair service.
+One of the cheapest ways to fix BMW CCC units is to find a company that offers BMW CCC repair services on eBay.
 You will spend under $400 to repair your damaged CCC iDrive system vs. 1000+ at the dealer.

 Remove your CCC from your BMW and ship it to the repair facility.